T. R. Baalu

-Thalikkottai Rajuthevar Baalu, better known as T. R. Baalu (called Baalu), is an Indian politician.
+Thalikkottai Rajuthevar Baalu (born 13 December 1941) is an Indian politician.
 He is currently the MP of Lok Sabha of the Sriperumbudur constituency, elected seven times since 1996 from Chennai South and Sriperumbudur.
 He is a leader of the DMK party and is known for his political loyalty, having been in the party since 1957.
 He is now the Treasurer of DMK, elected unopposed on 3 September 2020.
 He earlier served as the Principal Secretary of the DMK Party from August 2018 to January 2020.

 Political career

 Thalikottai Raju Baalu is a prominent leader in the DMK (Dravida Munnetra Kazhagam) Party.
-Baalu was born on 13 December 1941 (his official DOB remains as 15 June due to confusion at the time of his birth) to Rajuthevar and Vadivambal at Thalikottai in Thiruvarur District of Tamil Nadu.
+Baalu was born on 13 December 1941 (his official DOB remains as 15 June due to confusion at the time of his birth) to Rajuthevar and Vadivambal at Thalikottai in Tanjore district (nowadays Thiruvarur District) of Madras Presidency.
 He studied B.Sc. in New College (Madras University) and his diploma in drafting engineering drawings from the Central Polytechnic College, Chennai.
 Baalu's political career started at a very early age of sixteen when he joined the DMK party after being amused at a speech given by the late DMK Supremo Kalaignar in 1957.
-He was active in grass-root politics and made friends with his then neighbouring ward's youth wing personnel Stalin, who did not act like a big shot even though he was the son of the then Party President and Chief Minister Dr. Kalaignar Mu.
-Karunanidhi.
+He was active in grass-root politics and made friends with his then neighbouring ward's youth wing personnel Stalin.
 Baalu later became the Party's Secretary for the bastion Chennai unit (Unsplit) in 1982.

 Baalu was first elected to Parliament as a member of Rajya Sabha in 1986, marking the first electoral defeat of AIADMK since MGR came to power.

 He then became a member of the Lok Sabha in 1996 from Chennai South and became a Deputy Minister in the Ministry of Petroleum and Natural Gas under Prime Minister Devegowda.
 Towards the end of his tenure, he also held additional charge of the then Ministry of Non-conventional Energy Sources (now called the Ministry of New and Renewable Energy).
 Baalu was re-elected to the Lok Sabha in 1998, 1999 and 2004 from the same constituency and again in 2009, 2019 and 2024 from the Thiruperumbudur constituency, losing power once in 2014 contesting from Thanjavur.
 Baalu served as Cabinet Minister of Environment and Forests from 1999 to December 2003 and as Minister of Shipping and Road Transport and Highways from 2004 to 2009 in the union cabinet.

 T.R.
 Baalu is now the Leader of DMK Parliamentary Party in Lok Sabha and He also held the charge as Chairman of the Department Related Standing Committee of Parliament of the Ministry of Railways.
 In addition, Baalu was a member of several parliamentary committees like Ethics Committee, House Committee and Consultative Committee of Ministry of Finance.
 He is also a Member of International World Affairs Council (IWAC).